fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.StreamAnalytics/v1.0.12/Remove-AzureRmStreamAnalyticsFunction.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmStreamAnalyticsFunction** cmdlet deletes a function asynchronously from an azure_2 Stream Analytics job.
+The **Remove-AzureRmStreamAnalyticsFunction** cmdlet deletes a function asynchronously from an Azure Stream Analytics job.

 ## EXAMPLES